ivanhykwong/RoadsideTrees-ShauKeiWan/README.md

-# Spatio-temporal patterns of urban roadside Trees in Shau Kei Wan, Hong Kong
+# Spatio-temporal patterns of urban roadside trees in Shau Kei Wan, Hong Kong

 Supplementary materials used in the following article (in progress):

-**Physical Environment, Species Choice and Spatio-Temporal Patterns of Urban Roadside Trees in Shau Kei Wan**
+**Physical Environment, Species Choice and Spatio-Temporal Patterns of Urban Roadside Trees in Hong Kong**

 ---